正常

 std::span (C++20)

-A lightweight, non-owning view that safely references a contiguous block of memory, replacing the traditional approach of passing a pointer paired with a length.
+A lightweight, non-owning view that safely references a contiguous sequence of memory, serving as a modern replacement for passing pointer-and-length arguments.

 #include <span>